Accounts Payable Recovery Audit: Three Paths to Recovery

 The Tool Landscape

 Two broad categories of tooling address the detection layer once the data layer is in place.
 Dedicated continuous-audit vendors bundle detection with workflow management, case tracking, vendor communication, and recovery reporting.
-Xelix is the most visible name in the category and is the one most readers will have encountered in a vendor pitch; apexanalytix also markets a continuous product in this space alongside its traditional recovery service.
-In-house approaches take a different shape: detection logic is bolted onto ERP-integrated controls, typically through a combination of scheduled jobs running in the ERP's analytics layer, internal scripts comparing new invoice batches against payment history extracts, and dashboards built in the organization's business intelligence stack.
-Either approach, vendor-led or in-house, depends on the same upstream structured-data prerequisite.
-The comparison between them is a build-versus-buy decision on the detection layer, not a question of whether the underlying invoice matching is feasible.
+In-house teams usually implement the same logic through ERP analytics, scheduled scripts comparing new invoice batches against payment-history extracts, and BI dashboards.
+Either approach depends on the same upstream structured-data prerequisite.
+The comparison is a build-versus-buy decision on detection workflow, not a question of whether invoice matching is feasible.

 The Forward-Looking Argument